IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The question of the origin of the matter in the universe is no longer thought to be beyond the range of science — everything can be created from nothing…it is fair to say that the universe is the ultimate free lunch.”

 ― <a href="https://en.wikipedia.org/wiki/Alan_Guth" target="_blank">Alan Guth</a>

+>“Physics isn’t a religion.
+If it were, we’d have a much easier time raising money.”

+― <a href="https://en.wikipedia.org/wiki/Leon_M._Lederman" target="_blank">Leon M. Lederman</a>

 >“This is the best few tens of billions years in the history of the universe to do cosmology.”